sonata-project/SonataAdminBundle/UPGRADE-4.0.md

 If you extend an `AbstractAdmin`, you can't override the following methods anymore, because they are final now:
  * `urlize`

+The method signature of `configureActionButtons` has changed.
+A new parameter `buttonList` was added.

 ## AdminExtension
 If you have implemented a custom admin extension, you must adapt the signature of the following new methods to match the one in `AdminExtensionInterface` again:
  * `configureActionButtons`